Netherlands Red Cross and 3FM: Serious Request

 The song requests are still the symbolic heart of the action though over the years it became clear that it impossible to play all the requested songs during those six or seven days.
 You can request a song by calling a special phone number, or do it via your smartphone or online.

 The organisers also run sub-events: for example in 2018 they invited a very big Dutch YouTube star with nine million followers and had people pay to meet her.
-2500 tickets were sold out within three hours at ten euros per ticket.
+An incredible 2500 tickets were sold out within three hours at ten Euros per ticket.

 Each year a popular band, rap group or singer is asked to make a special theme song and donate the specific revenue for that song to the Red Cross.